rigaya/QSVEnc/QSVEncC_Options.en.md

 ```

 ### --thread-priority [&lt;string1&gt;=]&lt;string2&gt;[#&lt;int&gt;[:&lt;int&gt;][]...]
 Set priority to the process or threads of the application.
+[Windows OS only]

 **target** (&lt;string1&gt;)
 Set target of which thread priority will be set.
 Default is "all".